-The intuition is straightforward.
+The intuition of Result 3 is straightforward.
 When the agency problem is more severe and hence the continuation payoff V{t+1}^{R} is lower, then the Ruler has less incentive to invest in the future of the region.
 For ease of exposition, we assume that the agency problem exists only in tax collection but not in public goods provision.
 Historically, however, the agency problem in the provision of public goods was a serious concern as shown in the next section.
-Relaxing this assumption will only strengthen Result 3.
+Relaxing this assumption will only strengthen the result.

 Next, we explore dynamic implications.
-We focus on the case where the size of initial population in the region is below the stationary level $N(\underline{y})$.
-According to the equilibrium population dynamics, population will grow until it reaches the steady state unless interrupted by external shocks.
-Because aggregate output Y(N) increases with population, one may expect that the Ruler's tax revenue also increases with population.
+We focus on the case where the initial size of the region's population is below the stationary level $N(\underline{y})$.
+According to the equilibrium population dynamics, the population will grow until it reaches the steady state unless interrupted by external shocks.
+Because aggregate output Y(N) increases with the population, one may expect the Ruler's tax revenue to increase with the population too.
 The next result, however, establishes that the Ruler's revenue first rises and then falls as the population expands.